phatina/python-lmiwbem/README.md

     $ make
     # make install

+It is possible to override default CIM namespace and trust store path by providing these options to ```configure``` script:

+    --with-default-namespace=NAMESPACE; default: root/cimv2
+    --with-default-trust-store=DIR;     default: /etc/pki/ca-trust/source/anchors/

 If you got the sources from git repository, first you have to run:

     $ ./autogen.sh